Evva1023/Blog-Website/README.md

 # Blog Website

-## This is a website where users can register/login and create posts
+## This is a website where users can register / login and create posts

 * Front-end created with **React**